yohe/plumage/README.md

    * Requirements management of plugins for the collaboration between the plugin.
    * Check the reference when unload the plugin.

+## About the binary compatibility
+There is not the binary compatibility now.

 ## LICENSE
 MIT License.